hsghori/CS-Notes/high-performance-computer-architecture.md

 xxxx   | C   | 3
 xxxx   | D   | 2

-This ensures that all the counters hav different values.
+This ensures that all the counters have different values.

 For an N way set associative cache, we need N, $log_2{N}$ bit counters for each set since we want to do LRU for each set.
 So there is a pretty high memory and energy cost.